Dog Hiking Gear List

 Why you need it:

-Depending on what sort of trails you are hiking, your dog may choose to go swimming or get extremely wet before bedtime.
-The smell of wet dog is intensified in a small tent and very difficult to fix without a towel.
+Depending on what sort of trails or the weather, or if your dog chooses to go swimming just before before bedtime, you will want a towel around.
+The smell of wet dog is intensified in a small tent and very difficult to fix without drying them off.
 I always try to carry an extra towel for Ace and get him as dry as possible before tent time.

 We keep a towel for when Ace gets wet to help dry things off, it doubles as a sleeping pad cover.